 We’ve tested a selection of milk frothers from brands including Dualit, Illy, Lavazza and Nespresso.
 Prices range from around £30 to nearly £200, but paying more isn’t a guarantee of great foam.

-Make sure you’re getting value for money with our pick of the best milk frothers for 2019.
+Make sure you’re getting value for money with our pick of the best milk frothers to buy.

 Nobody likes a watery brew.
 Investing in a reliable grinder will help you make great coffee at home, whatever your drink of choice.

 We’ve tested everything from premium electric coffee grinders to basic, manual alternatives.